 Yes, you will practice how to anchor and pick up a mooring.
 You will likely be dropping the anchor and or picking up a mooring every day!

 You do not need a license when you hire a bareboat in the Whitsundays.
 While some boating knowledge is helpful, we support everyone to hire a boat with us.

 If your briefer thinks you are not ready to take the boat out, they will suggest more training time or a sail guide for your first night.

 Learn more about how to prepare for sailing the Whitsundays for the first time.

-Thank you for reading this post and taking an interest in how to anchor or pick up a mooring in the Whitsundays.
-It shows that you prioritise doing the right things and protecting our amazing yet fragile underwater world.
+Taking an interest in how to anchor or pick up a mooring around the Whitsunday Islands is important knowledge to protect our amazing yet fragile underwater world.